merge-api/merge-hris-python/docs/EmployeesApi.md

     created_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects created after this datetime. (optional) created_before = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects created before this datetime. (optional) cursor = "cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw" # str | The pagination cursor value. (optional)
-    expand = "employments,documents,home_location,work_location,manager,team,company" # str | Which relations should be returned in expanded form.
+    expand = "employments,home_location,work_location,manager,team,company" # str | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces. (optional) manager_id = "manager_id_example" # str | If provided, will only return employees for this manager. (optional) modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified after this datetime. (optional) modified_before = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified before this datetime. (optional)